cosmos/gex/readme.md

 Cosmos SDK explorer in-terminal

-run application on port 26656/26657 as usual
+Run your application on port 26656/26657 as usual.

-Git clone, enter directory and `go run main.go`
+Works with Starport.

+`go get -u github.com/tosch110/gex`

+then in the terminal

+`gex`

 ![Terminal](./render1.gif "Render Terminal")

+## Run manually

+Git clone repository and cd into the directory, then

+`go run main.go`

 ## More